Daniel Rogger

 VoxDev Podcast on Government Analytics

-Christian and I discuss the Handbook, Global Survey of Public Servants, and other related work in a podcast government analytics with the VoxDev team.
+Christian and I discuss the Handbook, Global Survey of Public Servants, and other related work in a podcast on government analytics with the VoxDev team.

 Other Government Analytics Publications